alexanderkoller/pergamon/src/bibtypst-styles.typ

     ///
     /// -> str | array
     comma: ",",

+    /// Maximum number of names that are displayed in name lists (author, editor, etc.).
+    /// If the actual number of names exceeds `maxnames`, only the first `maxnames`
+    /// names are shown and `bibstring.andothers` ("et al.") is appended.
+    ///
+    /// This parameter is modeled after the `maxnames`/`maxbibnames` option
+    /// in #biblatex.
+    ///
+    /// -> int
+    maxnames: 99,

+    /// Minimum number of names that are displayed in name lists (author, editor, etc.).
+    /// This can be used in conjunction with `maxnames` to create name lists like
+    /// "Jones, Smith et al." (minnames = 2, maxnames = 2).
+    ///
+    /// `minnames` trumps `maxnames`: That is, if the name list is at least as long
+    /// as `minnames`, the reference will show `minnames` names, even if this exceeds
+    /// `maxnames`.
+In typical use cases, `minnames` will be less or equal than `maxnames`,
+    /// so this situation will usually not occur.
+    ///
+    /// This parameter is modeled after the `minnames`/`minbibnames` option
+    /// in #biblatex.
+    ///
+    /// -> int
+    minnames: 99,

   ) = {
     // construct fjoin functions for periods and commas let make-fjoin-function(separator) = {